chnpenny/HJA_analyses_Kelpie_clean/01_HJA_scripts/08_sjsdm/README.md

 08_sjsdm.Rproj is the r project file for the scripts in this folder if rstudio is used

 ## Dependency

+All the scripts are run in R 4.2.0.
+The following packages are the ones that are installed additionally to run the scripts.

  tidyverse: 1.3.1

  here: 1.0.1